swgee/swgee.github.io/about.md

 <img src="assets/images/headshot.jpg" alt="Me" width="100" height="100" style="border-radius: 50%;">

-Hey there! :wave: Welcome to my blog.
-This is a place for me to channel my learning into a creative and structured format.
-Some of the topics I write about that interest me include security architecture, vulnerability research, new developments in tech, and cyber warfare.
+Hey there! :wave: Welcome to my blog - a place for me to channel my learning into a creative and structured format.
+Some topics I write about that interest me include security architecture, vulnerability research, new developments in tech, and cyber warfare.

 Thanks for visiting! :space_invader: